nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 Details: Food name: chicken, category: MEAT, expiry: 30-06-2021, stored in: LOWER_SHELF, quantity: 800

->> add chicken /cat meat /exp 07-10-2021 /loc freezer /qty 200 Sorry my friend, you have added this food before but in a different location or have different expiry dates.
+>> add chicken /cat meat /exp 07-10-2021 /loc freezer /qty 200 Sorry my friend, you have added this food before.
+It is in a different category or location or have a different expiry date.
 Please specify another foodname.

 >> add chicken /cat meat /exp 30-06-2021 /loc lower_shelf /qty 200
 Great!
 I have added chicken into your fridge.